jeffreycharters/blurt/README.md

 ## Stack

 The [actual Blurt](https://letsblurt.duckdns.org) is running in my basement behind an nginx load-balancer/reverse proxy.
 The front and back ends are currently written in Javascript/Sveltekit with plans to migrate it to Typescript at some point.
+Prettiness thanks to TailwindCSS.
 Using and quite enjoying [prisma.io](https://prisma.io) as an ORM which interfaces with an SQLite database, since I don't really plan to have enough people use it to bother with anything bigger.

 I do plan to write tests someday.